Art Nezu Dissertation Diversity Award

 Doctoral dissertations regarding diversity/multiculturalism may be eligible for the Art Nezu Dissertation Diversity Award.

-The Art Nezu Dissertation Diversity Award is a prestigious award that recognizes an individual whose doctoral dissertation makes an outstanding contribution to the field of professional psychology and diversity and/or multiculturalism.
+The Art Nezu Dissertation Diversity Award is a prestigious award that recognizes an individual whose doctoral dissertation makes an outstanding contribution to the fields of professional psychology and diversity and/or multiculturalism.
 The recipient of the award will receive a $1,000 award.

 Eligibility Criteria

-- The doctoral dissertation must have been successfully defended in 2024.
+1. The doctoral dissertation must have been successfully defended in 2025.

 Please submit the following materials online (all at once)